-H.POSTGRADUATE: REASONS WHY INFORMATION IS REQUIRED see also section 18 above Entry Criteria Documentary Evidence Acceptable format Reason for evidence Verification Academic Qualifications/ Relevant Experience EITHER Diploma Supplement or Transcript of Studies and Certificate of relevant qualification Scanned copies initially, but originals must be seen by the time you enroll on the programme.
+H.POSTGR ADUATE: REASONS WHY I NFORMATION IS REQUIRED see als so section 18 above Entry Criteria Documentary Evidence Acceptable format Reason for evidence Verification Academic Qualifications/ Relevant Experience EITHER Diploma Supplement or Transcript of Studies and Certificate of relevant qualification Scanned copies initially, but originals must be seen by the time you enroll on the programme.
 If a student requires their document to be returned by post they must bear the postage.
 We need to make sure that you have the academic potential to succeed We are obliged to ensure that your qualification is genuine If in doubt, we may contact the awarding institution for verification.
-If there is any uncertainty about the UK equivalency, the student may be required to obtain this from ENIC (European National Information Centre for UK) at their own cost Academic Qualifications Successfully pass Book Critique assignment Word and PDF attachment to an email As above Document will be marked, moderated and checked for plagiarism English Ability (if required) Copy of the Test Result Scanned copy of the test result.
+If there is any uncertainty about the UK equivalency, the student may be required to obtain this from ENIC (European National Information Centre for UK) at their own cost Qualifications Word and PDF attachment to an email As above Document will be marked, moderated and checked for plagiarism English Ability (if required) Copy of the Test Result Scanned copy of the test result.
 This is a legal requirement for visa applicants and we need to ensure that applicants have the necessary skills to successfully complete the programme.
-We will check with the official verification service that your test result is genuine Cross Cultural Experience To ensure you have the skills and experience necessary for this postgraduate programme.
-We reserve the right to check with a third party e.g., the organisation with whom you gained the experience. от HER EVIDENCE CV A4 pdf or word doc To provide the panel with an overview of the applicant's qualifications and experience.
+We will check with the official verification service that your test result is genuine Cross Cultural Experience CV, References and Personal Statement On our reference forms and application form To ensure you have the skills and experience necessary for this postgraduate programme.
+We reserve the right to check with a third party e.g., the organisation with whom you gained the experience. от CV A4 pdf or word doc To provide the panel with an overview of the applicant's qualifications and experience.
 We reserve the right to check with a third party e.g., the organisation with whom you gained the experience Book Critique A4 pdf and word doc This is used to assess whether the applicant's academic standard is adequate for postgraduate study Document will be marked, moderated and checked for plagiarism References On our reference forms We may contact referees to query what they have written in their reference.
-Personal Stater ment On our application form See Section 19 below College Statem ent of Faith etc. On our application form
+Personal Stater nent On our application form See Section 19 below College Statem ent of Faith etc. On our application form